CIDA-CSPH/CIDAtools/ReadMe.md

 Alternatively, source code for templates is available in inst/rmarkdown/templates/.

 ## Outlines for CIDA reports

-Templates are useful for creating new documents with the correct CIDA formatting.
-Outlines, on the other hand, are intended to provide an idea of what should be included in each type of report.
+**Outlines** are intended to provide an idea of the *content* necessary within each type of CIDA report.

-CIDAtools includes outlines for the following reports in inst/outlines/:
+`CIDAtools` includes outlines for the following reports in inst/outlines/:

 - CIDA Analysis Plan
 - CIDA Comprehensive Report
 - CIDA Exploratory Report